 The Samuelson Clinic is situated at UC Berkeley, one of the world’s preeminent research universities and the world’s leading public university.
 Over 90% of UC Berkeley’s graduate programs rank in the top ten in the United States according to the National Research Council.
 This allows Samuelson Clinic team members to engage and collaborate with the best science and technology visionaries right here on campus.
 This approach has proven to be an effective way of combining student education and problem-solving research—bridging the world of scholarly ideas and the world of public policy—and in so doing, training the next generation of lawyers, public policy makers, scientist and technologists poised to work at the intersection of these important fields.

 Catherine Crump, Acting Director and Assistant Clinical Professor of Law.
 An experienced litigator specializing in constitutional matters, Catherine Crump has represented a broad range of clients seeking to vindicate their First and Fourth Amendment rights.
 She also has extensive experience litigating to compel the disclosure of government records under the Freedom of Information Act.
-Professor Crump’s primary interest is the impact of new technologies on civil liberties.
+Catherine’s primary interest is the impact of new technologies on civil liberties.
 Representative matters include serving as counsel in the ACLU’s challenge to the National Security Agency’s mass collection of Americans’ call records; representing artists, media outlets and others challenging a federal internet censorship law, and representing a variety of clients seeking to invalidate the government’s policy of conducting suspicionless searches of laptops and other electronic devices at the international border.
-Prior to coming to Berkeley, Professor Crump served as a staff attorney at the ACLU for nearly nine years.
+Prior to coming to Berkeley, Catherine served as a staff attorney at the ACLU for nearly nine years.
 Before that, she was a law clerk for Judge M. Margaret McKeown at the United States Court of Appeals for the Ninth Circuit.